 Engineering ’11 / Wharton Undergrad ’11

-Avantika Agrawal ENG’11/W’11 is a data analyst at Google.
-She previously worked as a business analyst at McKinsey & Company and as a program manager at Microsoft.
+Avantika Agrawal ENG’11/W’11 is a product manager at Birchbox.
+She previously worked as a data analyst at Google, a business analyst at McKinsey & Company, and as a program manager at Microsoft.

 OIDD 314 Enabling Technologies